 For me, there are a few main components of a good brunch that will have me remembering it for years to come.
 Of course there’s coffee, but remember to cater to all taste buds, with something sweet and savoury on offer.
 I love the idea of having smaller portions so you can graze and try a little bit of everything until you’re content!

-For my brunch at home I made a cold brew coffee (details to come), picked up some mini croissants to fill with ham and cheese, and topped some raisin toast with ricotta, honey and a sprinkle of cinnamon.
+For my brunch at home I made a cold brew coffee (details here), picked up some mini croissants to fill with ham and cheese, and topped some raisin toast with ricotta, honey and a sprinkle of cinnamon.
 The ricotta and honey toast is definitely one of my brunch faves, but they are few and far between on menus!
 Luckily its super easy to recreate at home.
 You can make all of these things ahead of time and they don’t take much skill to get right (anyone else still trying to perfect a poached egg?!)

 most bakeries or supermarkets will have mini croissants available, perfect for the bite-sized brunch.
 Fill them with ham and cheese and either put them under a grill or in the oven.
 If you want to get a bit gourmet, try swapping out tasty cheese for Swiss (or any other that takes your fancy!)